htcondor/htcondor-python-bindings-tutorials/README.md

 ```

 Paste one URL options into your web browser and you'll be in a Jupyter Lab.
-Use the file browser to open `tutorials/index.ipynb`.
+Use the Jupyter Lab file browser to open `index.ipynb`.

 ### Run on Bare Metal